-The Priory Group has opened its first walk-in high street clinic in Birmingham this week to tackle workplace stress.
+Priory Group has opened its first walk-in high street clinic in Birmingham this week, to tackle workplace stress.

 A separate report said West Midlands workers put in £2.2bn worth of unpaid overtime last year, with 379,601 workers doing unpaid overtime - worth, on average, £5,738 each.

-The West Midlands came joint highest, with London, as the UK region where employees do the most work beyond their contracted hours – on average, 8.2 hours of unpaid overtime a week, according to the TUC.
+The West Midlands came joint highest with London, as the UK regions where employees do the most work beyond their contracted hours – on average, 8.2 hours of unpaid overtime a week, according to the TUC.

 Demand for people’s time was increasingly exceeding their capacity – causing emotional, intellectual and physical exhaustion.
 Increased competitiveness and a leaner, post-recession workforce added to the pressures, he said.
 “There are so many causes of work-related stress such as job design, management structures, and recent problems with the recession and the slow recovery from it.